Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Sony headphones:

 Editor’s note: This list of the best Sony headphones was updated to include the Sony WH-1000X4 and will be regularly updated as new devices launch.

 1. Sony WH-1000XM4

-The Sony WH-1000MX4 also includes a nifty feature called Chat-to-Speak, which pauses your media when you are speaking to someone and resumes playback 30 seconds after so you don’t miss the person’s response.
+The Sony WH-1000MX4 also includes a nifty feature called Chat-to-Speak, which pauses your media when speaking to someone and resumes playback 30 seconds later, so you don’t miss the person’s response.
 There’s also Bluetooth multipoint, something their predecessor didn’t have.

 2. Sony WH-CH710N